 Canva has a good blog post that lists many more great free stock photo sites: Free Stock Photos: 73 Best Sites To Find Awesome Free Images

 3 – Pay For Images

 Another option is to pay for images.
 I usually do this for clients just starting out or clients who need something more specific.
 My favorite paid image site is Deposit Photo. (affiliate link).
 I purchase their special packages whenever I find them (usually through mighty deals).

 After finding the best images you can head over to Canva to create some amazing things.
 If you would like to learn more about Canva and some other great productivity tools you can purchase our productivity class.

 Step 2 – Re-name the image for Google to recognize

 Google does read the actual visual of the image so it has to rely on the image title and description.
-Before inputing your image into your website gallery or post make sure to change the title to something relevant.
+Before inputting your image into your website gallery or post make sure to change the title to something relevant.

 Below are two images, one has been titled correctly while the other has not.
 They both look the same on the webpage but in the code (what Google reads) they are different.
-It may not look very important but in the end your title of the image will decide if the image gets seen as relevant by the search engines.
+It may not look very important but in the end, your title of the image will decide if the image gets seen as relevant by the search engines.